Programs & Events at Alexandria Archaeology

 Now the Freedom House Museum, 1315 Duke Street was once the location where several 19th-century dealers trafficked enslaved men, women, and children to the Deep South.
 Dr. Benjamin Skolnik takes a deep dive and looks at period photographs and illustrations of the building and shares what they tell us about the site and the businesses which operated from 1315 Duke Street.

-The Archaeology After Dark series took place in 2021 on Thursday nights at the Lloyd House.
+The Archaeology After Dark series took place in 2021.
 Each evening brought together professional archaeologists and historians for informal lectures on topics relating to the rich archaeological heritage of Alexandria and the surrounding area.
 View past recordings of the Archaeology After Dark series.

 The public is invited to observe archaeologists at work, and to learn first-hand the steps to excavating a site.
 Check our calendar – tours are usually scheduled during the late spring and early fall, or when the excavation schedule allows.